arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/03.elevator-monitoring-application-note/content.md

         now = ticks_ms()
 ```

-In simple words, we are on an infinite loop taking pictures with the `sensor.snapshot()` function which are then used as inputs for the face detection model using the `analyze_image()` function.
+In simple words, we are on an infinite loop taking pictures with the `sensor.snapshot()` function, which is then used as inputs for the face detection model using the `analyze_image()` function.

-If faces are detected, the onboard green LED will light up and the count will be sent by I2C to the Portenta H7.
+If faces are detected, the onboard green LED will light up and the count will be sent via I2C to the Portenta H7.

-In the face detection process, some auxiliary functions are used to filter unwanted results including false positives.
-A brief explanation of these functions are listed below:
+During the face detection process, several auxiliary functions filter unwanted results, including false positives.
+A brief explanation of these functions is listed below:

 - `calculate_distance()`: it returns the distance between two rectangles bounding a possible face to avoid duplicates.
-- `merge_rectangles()` and `merge_close_rectangles()`: if two or more bounding rectangles are too close they will be merged into one.
+- `merge_rectangles()` and `merge_close_rectangles()`: Merges two or more close bounding rectangles into a single one if they are in proximity.
 - `fomo_post_process()`: it returns the list of bounding boxes to be analyzed by the previously explained functions.

 ***You can download the complete example code for the Nicla Vision [here](assets/People_Count_Nicla_Vision.zip)***

-If you want to test the Nicla Vision example code **standalone** you must comment out the `i2c.send(buf)` line of the sketch, this is because it will show an error if it couldn't find the Portenta H7 on the I2C bus.
+If you want to test the Nicla Vision example code **standalone**, you must comment out the `i2c.send(buf)` line in the sketch, this is because it will show an error if it can't find the Portenta H7 on the I2C bus.

 ***For the Nicla Vision to run the sketch once is powered up you must put the code inside the `main.py` file in the file system.***